evidentlyai/evidently/examples/integrations/readme.md

 # Integrations

-To see how to integrate Evidently in your prediction pipelines and use it with other tools, refer to the integrations.

 Evidently can be easily integrated with other tools to fit into the existing workflows.
 Below are a few specific examples of how to integrate Evidently in the prediction pipelines.
 You can adapt them for other workflow management, visualization, and tracking tools.

 Title | link to tutorial
 --- | ---